 CRIMINAL PENALTIES: While traveling in Estonia, you are subject to its laws and regulations.
 Foreign laws and legal systems can be vastly different than our own.
 If you break local laws in Estonia, your U.S. passport won’t help you avoid arrest or prosecution.
-It’s very important to know what’s legal and what’s not where you are going.
+It’s very important to know what is legal and what is not legal where you are going.

 There are also some things that might be legal in the country you visit, but still illegal in the United States.
 For example, you can be prosecuted under U.S. law if you buy pirated goods abroad.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.

-Based on the Vienna Convention on Consular Relations, bilateral agreements with certain countries, and customary international law, if you are arrested in Estonia, you have the option to request that the police, prison officials, or other authorities alert the U.S. embassy of your arrest, and to have communications from you forwarded to the Embassy.
+Based on the Vienna Convention on Consular Relations and customary international law, if you are arrested in Estonia you have the option to request that the police, prison officials, or other authorities alert the U.S. Embassy of your arrest and to have communications from you forwarded to the embassy.